-Isotopia Molecule Imaging Ltd., of Petach Tikva, Israel, said it launched a collaboration with Molecular Targeting Technologies Inc., of West Chester, Pa., for the supply of medical radioisotope no-carrier-added 177Lu (n.c.a.
-177Lu) to support clinical development of its targeted radiotherapeutic products.
-177Lu is a beta-emitting radiopharmaceutical precursor with a half-life of 6.7 days and a maximum energy of 0.5 MeV, corresponding to a maximum soft-tissue penetration of approximately 1 mm from its binding site.
-It is used in precision oncology for targeted radionuclide therapy.
+Isotopia Molecular Imaging Ltd., of Petach Tikva, Israel, has begun a collaboration with Molecular Targeting Technologies Inc., of West Chester, Pa., for the supply of the medical radioisotope no-carrier-added 177Lu (n.c.a.
+177Lu) to support clinical development of its targeted radiopharmaceutical products.

 Keystone Heart Ltd., of Caesaria, Israel, entered an exclusive distribution agreement with Intervalve Medical Inc., of Irvine, Calif., to sell and market its balloon aortic valvuloplasty products in the U.S.

 Tel Aviv-based Mobileodt Ltd. said its Visual Check AI technology is supporting a large-scale government cervical screening project in the Dominican Republic.
 The proof-of-concept project was initiated as part of the company’s strategic aim to provide cervical cancer screening at scale, using artificial intelligence and machine learning capabilities.

 New York-based Optimus Healthcare Services Inc. has completed its acquisition of Adhererx Inc., a Cary, N.C.-based software-as-a-service telehealth/chronic care compliance platform company doing business as Painscript.
 The transaction, valued at approximately $4.5 million, closed on March 24, 2021.
 Following the acquisition, Dan Cohen will continue as Painscript CEO and will assume further responsibilities as president of Optimus.